About MDS Study Groups

 If there are collaborations in an area where clinical studies for etiology, diagnosis and/or treatment or collaborative basic science research is needed, members of the Society can apply for the status of an MDS Study Group for specific research questions.

-Study Groups and their chairpersons are appointed by the Officers and the president.
-Members of Study Groups are appointed by the chairpersons and the president.
+Study Groups and their chairpersons are appointed by the MDS Officers and the President.
+Members of Study Groups are appointed by the chairpersons and the President.
 New members are continuously included or retired when necessary.

 Benefits for Study Groups